vickyzhoujy/w22/_info/syllabus.md

 * To earn a grade of B+, you must have at least an B+ average overall, and **at least a C+ average in  each of the components**.
 * To earn a grade of B, you must have at least an B+ average overall, and **at least a C average in  each of the components**.
 * To earn a grade of B-, you must have at least an B- average overall, and **at least a C- average  each of the components**.
+* To earn a grade of C+, you must have at least an C+ average overall, and **at least a D+ average  each of the components**.
+* To earn a grade of C, you must have at least an C average overall, and **at least a D average  each of the components**.
+* To earn a grade of C-, you must have at least an C average overall, and **at least a D- average  each of the components**.
-* To earn a grade of C, C-, D+, D or D- you need only to have that letter grade average overall (no additional criteria apply).
+D+, D or D- you need only to have that letter grade average overall (no additional criteria apply).

 ## Grade assignment policy